-Continue to work collaboratively with the State Legislature to support the public's desire to base vehicle taxes on a vehicle's true current value, in a revenue neutral manner that does not unconstitutionally impair bondholder contracts.
+• Engage in efforts to support the public's desire to base vehicle taxes on a vehicle's true current value, in a revenue neutral manner that does not unconstitutionally impair bondholder contracts.

-The Board, through Motion No. M2017-37 directed Sound Transit staff to engage with the State Legislature and pursue options to address public concerns about Motor Vehicle Excise Taxes and the depreciation schedule in use for Sound Transit 3.
-Sound Transit will continue to work with the Legislature to develop solutions that seek to implement the public's desire to base vehicle taxes on a vehicle's true current value in a revenue neutral manner, provided that such solutions must not unconstitutionally impair bondholder contracts.
+Sound Transit will continue to work with the Legislature on solutions that seek to implement the public's desire to base vehicle taxes on a vehicle's true current value in a revenue neutral manner, provided that such solutions must not unconstitutionally impair bondholder contracts.